Harsh Varrdhan Kapoor: Career

-Harshvardhan made his acting debut when Rakesh Omprakash Mehra's, the maker of Rang De Basanti and Bhaag Milkha Bhaag, approached him for an art house romantic musical called Mirzya.
+Harsh Varrdhan made his acting debut when Rakesh Omprakash Mehra approached him for an art house romantic musical called Mirzya.
 Written by the Oscar winning Gulzar, Mirzya used poetry and a Greek chorus as narrative guides, a style that was both bold and unconventional.
 Having signed the film in 2013, Harsh spent over a year preparing for the film.
 He learned horse riding and archery and worked on the two distinct characters that the film required him to play.
 Mirzya premiered at the prestigious London film festival in 2016 to positive reviews in the international press with the New York Times praising it but received mixed reviews back home in India and could not perform very well commercially.
-While reviewing Meena Iyer of Times of India gave the film a 3/5 rating, praised the performance of leads Harshvardhan and Saiyami, and called the film "A broad, brash Bollywood romance, juggling Punjabi folklore with more contemporary Shakespearean allusions in its two-tiered narrative".
-The Economic Times gave the film 3.5/5 rating and stated, "Impressive performance by Harshvardhan Kapoor & Saiyami Kher, but a one-time watch."
+The Economic Times gave the film 3.5/5 rating and stated, "Impressive performance by Harsh Varrdhan Kapoor & Saiyami Kher, but a one-time watch."

 Harsh’s next film was Vikramaditya Motwane’s vigilante drama Bhavesh Joshi Superhero.
-Financed by Eros, and later Reliance and Phantom Films, the film released to polarizing reviews in June 2018.
-Movie aficionados praised the film for its realism, strong performances and technical merits but others took issue with its jarring length and predictable plot points.
-It was only when the movie released on digital platforms that it started to gain momentum with YouTube and the blogosphere blowing up with rave reviews.
-Over the months and years that have followed, Bhavesh Joshi has amassed a massive cult following with some referring to it as India’s best superhero film ever and campaigning for a sequel.
-In spite receiving positive reviews, the film was a box-office bomb grossing just 4.35 crore on a 21 crore budget.
-Neil Soans of The Times of India praised the central theme of the film and the acting performances with a special mention for Priyanshu Painyuli and gave the film a rating of 3.5 out of 5.
-Raja Sen of NDTV said that the film has good intentions and is filled with praiseworthy acting performances but the screenplay lacks originality and is not strong enough to make the film an interesting watch.
-Rajeev Masand of News18 was impressed with the concept of the film, the acting performances and the music by Amit Trivedi but was critical of the poorly written script and gave the film a rating of 2.5 out of 5.
+Financed by Eros, and later Reliance and Phantom Films, the film released to polarising reviews in June 2018.
+In spite receiving positive reviews, the film was a box-office bomb grossing just ₹4.35 crore on a ₹21 crore budget.